aramisgithub/questpresentation/script/document.md

-Mulan doubts her disguising abilities and almost gives up in front of the training camp, but Mushu convinces her to go, despite her fears that she will be uncovered.
+Mulan doubts her disguising abilities and almost gives up in front of the training camp, but Mushu convinces her to go, despite her fears that she will be uncovered and possibly even executed for being a female in the military.

 ## Odyssey

 Odysseus does not want to leave his family and sail to Troy because he knows it will be a long trip.
-He worried that something bad might occur during his trip.
+He is worried that something bad might occur during long absence wile he is on his trip.

 ## Comparison

-While Mulan fears for herself, the confident Odysseus fears for others.
-Some say that the way to tell if a person believes in themselves is to look if they genuinely fear for themselves.
+While Mulan fears for herself, the confident Odysseus fears for others, while not giving a second thought to the personal risks he is taking.
+Some say that the only way to truly tell if a person believes in themselves is to look if they genuinely fear for themselves.
+If they do not, then they are both caring (as they are fearful for others) and fearless (as they are not fearful for themselves).
 This clearly demonstrates that Odysseus believes in himself, while Mulan does not.

 # Meeting with the mentor

 ## Mulan

-The captain fills the role of the Mentor in Mulan, who is inspired by his ridiculing of the soldiers to improve her battle skills and not fall behind the others.
+The captain fills the role of the Mentor in Mulan, who is inspired by his ridiculing of the soldiers' minuscule strength and ability to improve her own battle skills and not fall behind the others.
 She is determined to excel in the new life that she has found.
+Mulan's confidence grows, but is still performing significantly worse than the other soldiers.

 ## Odyssey